FREQUENTLY ASKED QUESTIONS

 Q14.
 What types of files can Contract Watchdog analyze?

 For now, Contract Watchdog can only analyze .docx files, not .pdf or .doc.
 But don't worry, there are lots of free ways to convert one of these other file types to .docx.
 We don't recommend you use any particular conversion tool.
-As one example, a user can open Word, then click "File", then "Open" and select the file.
+But as one example, a user can open Word, then click "File", then "Open" and select the file.
 Word will convert the file and you can save it as a .docx file (assuming that file type is supported by your version of Word).

 Note that converting .pdf files to .docx sometimes results in errors in the new file.
 This can impact Contract Watchdog's ability to analyze the contract.